mksafavi/termsonic/README.md

 $ go build -o termsonic ./cmd
 ```

+### Linux notes
 Please note that Linux builds additionally need a working C compiler in their PATH.
 This is due to [faiface/beep](https://github.com/faiface/beep), used for audio playback.

+You will also need the ALSA development libraries for your system.
+On Debian, this is `libasound2-dev`.

 ## Configuration